outsidedav/Coronavirus-to-Puppy-Sneezes/README.md

-This is your Chrome extension which replaces a word or phrase with a different word or phrase.
+This is your Chrome extension which replaces your corona concerns with puppy sneezes.